Advocate reaches court in unique way as protest

 The series of rains will continue for three days.
 The city heats...

-Karachi: The advocate Khalid Mehmood protested in a unique way in response to the increase in petrol prices.
-Last week.
+Karachi: Advocate Khalid Mehmood protested in a unique way in response to the increase in petrol prices last week.

 The advocate of the local court reached the Malir court by bicycle due to the high strike-inflation crisis, which has hit all masses belonging to various sectors.